jopemachine/alfred-evernote-workflow/readme.md

 * **cliped_note_tag**

-Tag notes that you clip with the `clip`, `uclip`, `oclip` command with that name
+Tag notes that you clip with the `clip`, `uclip`, `oclip` command with that name.

 <hr>

 * **subtitle_restrictor**

-To refrain from frequent occurrence of api rate, it was made to make subtitle api calls only less than below a certain number
+To refrain from frequent occurrence of Evernote sdk's api rate, subtitle api calls are restricted above a certain number.

 ## License